ruru4143/fahrplan2ods/README.md

                            [--rooms [ROOMS [ROOMS ...]]] # eg Adams, Borg [--lang [LANG [LANG ...]]] # eg en, de [--do_not_record [DO_NOT_RECORD]] # eg yes, no
+                           [--get_options]

 #### Example params
 if you want german non technical or scientific talks, this would be your settings:

     ./fahrplan2ods.py --lang de --tracks "Ethics, Society & Politics" "Resilience" "Art & Culture" "Entertainment"

+if you don't know what options you can apply

+    ./fahrplan2ods.py --get_options

 if you want all talks from CCC in romm Adams: